arjhun/Velleman-LABPS3005D-connect/README.md

 # Velleman LABPS3005D Library
- A Java library to connect to your Velleman or other Korad style 3005D power supplies.
+ A Java library to connect to your Velleman or other Korad style 3005D power supplies over the serial port.

  This project started out as a way for me to learn how to interface with hardware, serial protocols (although this is a real shitty one), and finish creating a Java Library.
 When using this library, keep in mind that this project is a work in progress.